-Abstract:- The adoption and usage of e-filing applications is a phenomenon most governments, including South Africa are still grappling with, and therefore, an ongoing information systems business leadership research is a key issue.
-The research problem is that despite the e-Government application being implemented and maintained at a high cost, there is little uptake and optimal use.
-The revenue application has greater benefits such as tax calculation accuracy, tax submission done timeously during any time of the day, improving tax efficiency by reducing administration cost.
-Since the value and the investment is huge, the burning question is then why the accepting and usage ofe-filing by taxpayers not as it should?
-Information from previous studies arequite on this phenomenon, in the South Africancontext and this then left a knowledge gaps, which this paper bridges.
-This paperfocuses on explaining and explore adopting and using e-filing as reasons why some of taxpayers accept and use the revenue application while others are not using it are still unknown.
-Argument is that despite South Africa implemented a cutting-edgesystemsince 2006, taxpayers still queueat its branches for manualsubmissions.
+Abstract:- The determinants for accepting and using the e-Government revenue applications (e-filing) is a phenomenon most governments, including South Africa are still grappling with, and therefore, an ongoing information systems business leadership research is a key issue.
+The research problem is that despite the e-Government revenue application being implemented and maintained at a high cost, there is little uptake and optimal use.
+The e-Government revenue application has greater benefits such as tax calculation accuracy, tax submission done timeously during any time of the improving tax efficiency by reducing dav. administration cost.
+Since the value and the investment is huge, the burning question is then why the accepting and usage of e-Government revenue application by taxpayers not as it should?
+Information from previous studies are quite on this phenomenon, in the South African context and this then left a knowledge gaps, which this paper bridges.
+This paper focuses on explaining and exploring the determinants for adopting and using e-Government revenue application as reasons why some of taxpayers accept and use the revenue application while others are not using it are still unknown.
+Argument is that despite South Africa implemented a cutting-edge system since 2006, taxpayers still queue at its branches for manual submissions.
+There is a need to understand the determinants for acceptance and usage of e-Government revenue application.

-Keywords:- E-Government, e-filing, Tax knowledge, Tax Compliance, Technology acceptance and usage models i.e.Unified Theory of Acceptance and Use of Technology, Total Task Fit and Tax Compliance Models.
+Keywords:- E-Government, revenue application, Tax knowledge, Tax Compliance, Technology acceptance and usage models i.e. Unified Theory of Acceptance and Use of Technology and Tax Compliance Models